bareos/bareos/doc/install/INSTALL.md

 ### Configure the database connection

-* Open the file barbossa/config/autoload/global.php and edit it to your needs.
-Currently only PostgreSQL has been tested.
 * Copy barbossa/config/autoload/local.php.dist to barbossa/config/autoload/local.php and edit the local.php file to your needs.

 ### Configuration to be able to run bconsole from barbossa